aszepieniec/stark-brainfuck/docs/brainfuck.md

 The compiler presented here is *almost* streaming, meaning that it runs over the input sequence once and starts outputting symbols before it reaches the end.
 The qualifier "almost" indicates that occasionally, the compiler will output placeholder symbols whose concrete value will be set later.

-The compiler keeps track of a stack that stack stores the locations (in the output sequence) of the `[` symbols that have not yet been closed by a matching `]` symbol.
+The compiler keeps track of a stack that stores the locations (in the output sequence) of the `[` symbols that have not yet been closed by a matching `]` symbol.
 Let `c` denote a counter that tracks the total number of symbols sent to output so far.
  - Whenever a `[` symbol is encountered, two things happen: a) `c` is pushed to the stack, and b) two symbols are pushed to the output: `[` and the placeholder `*`.
  - Whenever a `]` symbol is encountered, three things happen: a) the location `i` of the matching `[` is read from the stack and popped, b) the placeholder in the output sequence at location `i+1` is set to `c+2`, and c) two symbols are pushed to the output: `]` and `i+2`.
  - Whenever any other symbol is encountered, it is pushed to the output sequence with no changes to the stack.

 ## Brainfuck VM

 The state of a brainfuck virtual machine consists of two registers and the memory.
 The registers are the instruction pointer `ip` and the data pointer `dp`; both are initially set to zero.
-The memory is can be represented by various data structures but if it is desirable to avoid allocating unnecessary memory on the host machine, then a dictionary is a good choice.
+The memory can be represented by various data structures but if it is desirable to avoid allocating unnecessary memory on the host machine, then a dictionary is a good choice.
 When the dictionary is queried for the value of a new key, it returns 0 -- consistent with the initial value of memory cells.

 Any virtual machine defines a *state transition function*.
 Running the virtual machine consists of repeatedly applying this function to the state, until the termination criterion is met.